NielsdaWheelz/suno-demo/frontend/README.md

 frontend-only readme. backend docs are handled elsewhere.

 ## what this is
-- single-page “suno-like” ui that lets a user enter a brief, set a few numeric params, request a batch of clips, view clusters/tracks, and request “more like this” from a cluster.
+- single-page “suno-like” ui that lets a user enter a brief, set a few control params, generate 3 clips at a time, and explore **node-based branching** (“more like this” from any node) with lineage lines.
 - entirely in-memory per page load; no routing, auth, or persistence.
-- uses native `<audio>` for playback; bottom bar is a simple now-playing area.
+- uses a single bottom `<audio>` element (centralized player) with a lightweight audio visualizer; Track tiles no longer embed their own `<audio>`.

 ## stack
 - react 19 + typescript, vite, tailwindcss.